TL;DR

 Doing the activity

-We do the activity (whoever wants to).
-We do it together, with deliberate intention and awareness to how we feel.
+We do the activity together, with deliberate intention and awareness of how we feel.

 Some activities are done with the entire group interacting together.
-Others are done in small groups, but after going it, everyone returns to the larger group to talk about it.
+Others are done in small groups, but after that, everyone returns to the larger group to talk about the experience.

 Sharing feelings and drawing conclusions

-When the activity is over, we take a moment to share, reflect, and analyze how it went.
-We are curious to check whether the activity really made us feel more connected or improved how we feel.
+When an activity is over, we take a moment to share, reflect, and analyze how it went.
+We are curious to check whether the activity really helped us make progress toward our goals, feel more connected, and improve how we feel.
 We ask:

-• How did you feel doing the experience?
+• How did you feel doing the meeting?

 • How do you feel now?